 He was also the first African-American to register to vote since Reconstruction in Humphreys County, where Black people were a majority of the population.
 In 1953, Lee and Gus Courts co-founded the Belzoni branch of the NAACP.
 As early as 1954, Rev. Lee was heavily involved in the local voter registration drives.
 Working along side Courts, who was elected NAACP president, they successfully registered 92 new African-American voters.
 Both Courts and Lee also ran small grocery stores.

 After years of attempts, both Courts and Lee were allowed to pay poll taxes and sign the register, once the county sheriff feared federal prosecution.

-George Lee also served as the vice president of the Regional Council of Negro Leadership, a leading black organization advocating a message of self-help, business, and civil rights.
-Headed by T. R. M. Howard, one of the wealthiest blacks in the state, the Council staged a successful boycott of gas stations that refused to install restrooms for blacks.
+George Lee also served as the vice president of the Regional Council of Negro Leadership, a leading Black organization advocating a message of self-help, business, and civil rights.
+Headed by T. R. M. Howard, one of the wealthiest Black people in the state, the Council staged a successful boycott of gas stations that refused to install restrooms for Black people.
 Medgar Evers worked as an organizer.

 In response to their voter registration efforts, Lee and Courts soon became prime targets of the Belzoni Citizens’ Council.
 Refusing to bow down to intimidation, Lee once refused an offer of protection extended by white officials on the condition that he cease his voter registration efforts.
 Similarly, Courts was ordered by his banker to turn over all NAACP books or leave town.
 Courts stood his ground, and went on to testify before a Congressional Committee about voter intimidation by the Citizen’s Council and his experiences.